algodynamics-iiith/elm-dsview/Readme.md

 		]
 		(Array.fromList [ 0, 1, 2, -1, 5 ])
 ```
-Output :
+## Output
 ![Array visualization](examples/view-output.jpeg)

 ## Future Work

--  Add more datastructures like
+-  Add visualizations for more datastructures like
-    - stacks
+    - Stacks
-    - queues
+    - Queues
-    - lists
+    - Lists

 ## Attribution
 This package is essentially an extension of [elm-dagre](https://package.elm-lang.org/packages/goyalarchit/elm-dagre/latest/).
 Many thanks to the contributors of the package.